Bill Howard claims he can’t remember every little detail anymore, but it’s hard to believe that’s true.

 “If the siren went off, we’d skip class and help them,” Howard said, laughing.

-By the time he was 18, Howard and Hubbard joined the volunteer company in Owings Mills.
-He remembers the day well – Dec.
+By the time he was 18, Howard and Hubbard joined the volunteer company in Owings Mills. – Dec.
 8, 1941 – just one day after the bombing of Pearl Harbor.

 The start of the United States’ involvement in World War II would change Howard’s plans.